 Finding the Right Florist

-Floral arrangements are a big deal.
-You should let a professional handle this if you're going for real flowers.
+Floral arrangements are a big deal, and if you're going for real flowers, you should let a professional handle them.
 You don't want to pick stinky flowers or ones that are not in season and wilt.

 - Look around on Google.